JoyISS1LVER/My-first-next-js-landing-page/README.md

 ## Getting Started

-I am just a beginner... trying a bit of everything. this is my first react next js website/project Yes it would not be possible to do it alone ... thus used to help of tutorial from JavaScriptMastery. and the template is used from StartupLanding...
+I am just a beginner... trying a bit of everything. this is my first react next js website/project.
+Yes it would not be possible to do it alone ... thus used the help from tutorial from JavaScriptMastery. and the template is used from StartupLanding...

 ## How its created and what was used...